anewperson/git_exercise/basics.md

 ### Initializing a local repo

 1. Create and / or navigate the command line to the folder you want initialized.
 2. Initialize a new repo.
 	```
 	mkdir my_new_repo
 	cd my_new_repo

 	git init

 	# or

 	git init my_new_repo
 	cd my_new_repo
 	```

 3. Create a new file.
 	```
 	echo Hello_World>> new_file.txt
 	```

 4. Stage (add it to the index) and commit it.
 	```
 	git add new_file.txt

 	git status

 	git commit
 	```

-### Branches, creating and swiching
+### Branches, creating and switching

 1. Navigate the command line to the repo folder.
 	```